 Update: This course is now full.
 If you would like to go on a waitlist, please email firstname.lastname@example.org.

 Would you like to hear about current topics in hauora Māori?
-Are you considering how to strengthen the focus on hauora Māori in your current role?
+Are you considering how to strengthen the focus on hauora Māori in your work or study?

 This workshop is for those who have experience working in health and would like to hear about the latest thinking in the area of hauora Māori.
-Through a combination of presentations and facilitated discussion, this one-day course will explore pertinent topics in hauora Māori such as; Bias awareness, equity, rights, reo and tikanga, and operationalising the Treaty of Waitangi in health.
+Through a combination of presentations and facilitated discussion, this one-day course will explore pertinent topics in hauora Māori such as; Equity, rights, reo and tikanga, data sovereignty and operationalising the Treaty of Waitangi in health.
 Hear practical examples from those who are working towards tino rangatiratanga in our Public Health landscape, and consider what might be done in your own practice.

 - Equity and rights in health